Is the Pacific Crest Trail a fantastic adventure that you should most definitely set out on? Yes.

-- Encountering a large drunk and belligerent group of fisherman at Silverwood Lake while we were trying to camp there after night hiking.
+- Encountering a large drunk and belligerent group of fishermen at Silverwood Lake while we were trying to camp there after night hiking.

 - I did the road walk from the fire detour to White Pass.
 On that road, a middle-aged man was parked with his RV.
 He insisted on quizzing me about the trail and begged me several times to come inside for lunch even though I told him (truthfully) that my friends were expecting me at the pass.
 I wish I could just see him as a trail angel but the interaction didn’t feel right.